microsoft/WhatTheHack/011-InfraAsCode-ARM-DSC/Student/Guides/readme.md

 ## PowerShell DSC Challenges

 The PowerShell DSC challenges assume you know how to work with, and deploy, an ARM template.
-If you have not worked with ARM templates before, we recommend you complete at least Challenges 1 through 5 of the [ARM Template Challenges](./armChallenges.md) first.
+If you have not worked with ARM templates before, we recommend you complete at least 1 through 5 of the [ARM Template Challenges](./armChallenges.md) first.

 The PowerShell DSC challenges will start by having you deploy a simple DSC script.
 Then, further incremental challenges will help you configure a Windows VM to become a File Server.